-- NOTE: If no WLANs are listed, you may be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN you want to connect to: - On the taskbar, right-click the network status icon, and then select Open Network & Internet Settings.
+NOTE: If you do not see the WLAN you want to connect to:

+On the taskbar, right-click the network status icon, and then select Open Network & Internet Settings.

 On the taskbar, select the network status icon, and then select Network & Internet Settings.